Ruling Compels Advisers to Protect Your Best Interests

 That changed on April 6, 2016.
 The U.S. Department of Labor issued a ruling which states that all retirement financial advisers must operate as fiduciaries for their clients.
 This means that advisers must put the client's interests above all others, including their own.

 The rule is in response to a statement made by President Obama in April 2015: “Today, I'm calling upon the Department of Labor to update the rules and requirements that retirement advisers put the best interests of their clients above their own financial interests.
-It's a very simple principle: You want to give financial advice, you've got toyour client’s interests first.”
+It's a very simple principle: You want to give financial advice, you've got to put your clients' interests first.”

-Seven years ago, we issued a report on this subject that alerted university professionals to this situation.
-You can view it here: http://bit.ly/us-senate-drops-the-ball.
+Years ago, we issued a report on this subject that alerted university professionals to this situation.
 We’re revisiting this important topic now because so few people are aware that their financial assets may be under the management of someone who does not put the client’s needs above all others.

 Importance of Fiduciaries